 Our Baltic cruise on P&O Aurora would take us to Poland, Lithuania, Russia, Estonia, Latvia, Germany, Denmark and Norway.

-Sunday the 14th May we cruised on the North Sea on our way to the Baltic and our passage through the Great Belt to Gdynia.
+Sunday the 14th May we cruised on the North Sea on our way to the Baltic and to our passage through the Great Belt and then onto Gdynia.